2025-2026 Catalog

 Upon completion of the program you will be able to:

-1. Model a holistic view of health that integrates mind-body-spirit in illness prevention and wellness promotion
+1. Model a holistic view of health that integrates mind-body-spirit to promote health and wellness and prevent illness

-2. Cultivate professional therapeutic relationships by demonstrating empathy and healing presence, maintaining healthy boundaries, providing a non-judgmental and welcoming space
+2. Develop professional relationships with clients by demonstrating empathy, maintaining healthy boundaries, and providing a non-judgmental, welcoming space for healing to occur

-4. Identify and describe the fundamental similarities and differences between traditional/allopathic, alternative, holistic, complementary, and integrative health medical models
+5. Identify and describe the fundamental similarities and differences between a variety of medical models and integrative health modalities

-7. Effectively communicate using appropriate medical terminology, sharing health-related knowledge, and utilizing active listening skills
+7. Engage in effective and professional communication by using appropriate medical terminology, sharing health-related knowledge, and utilizing active listening skills when conveying their learned modality to clients and to the community at-large

-8. Demonstrate critical thinking, specific skills/techniques, safety protocols, and proficiency in performing/ practicing at least one specific holistic modality
+8. Demonstrate critical thinking, specific skills and techniques, safety protocols, and proficiency in practicing at least one specific holistic modality

-9. Display professional, ethical conduct in accordance with each modality’s Scope of Practice and professional accrediting organization(s), demonstrate integrity in communicating knowledge and applying skills
+9. Display professional, ethical conduct in accordance with each modality’s Scope of Practice and professional accrediting organization(s) as well as demonstrate integrity in communicating their knowledge and applying their skills

 IHP 2001Integrative Health Keystone